 Application to the Court is made on notice to the Registrar by means of an Affidavit.
-The time period which may be extended by the Court is the 28 days after the ARD (or effective date of the return) in which the company may file their annual return.
+The time period which may be extended by the Court is the current 56 days after the ARD (or effective date of the return) in which the company may file their annual return.

 Where the Court makes an Order extending the time to file, the company must deliver the Order to the CRO within the time period specified in the Order, usually within 28 days of the Order being made.

-If the company delivers the annual return to the CRO within the extending time period specified by the Court Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing fees / loss of future audit exemption) will not apply to that annual return
+If the company submits all elements of the annual return to the CRO online within the extending time period specified by the Court Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing fees/loss of future audit exemption) will not apply to that annual return.

 DISTRICT COURT - APPLICATION FOR ORDER EXTENDING TIME TO FILE ANNUAL RETURN